3 steps to communicating a strategic plan

 The final step towards a better communication strategy for your company is to constantly measure and track the outcomes of your communication strategy.
 It can be tempting to just assume that communication efforts are working, but unless these are quantified there won’t be any way to know whether these are working effectively.

-Tracking the changes in your organisation that come from better internal communications can ensure that you are finding the best communication routes and tailoring your message to suit them.
+Tracking the changes in your organization that come from better internal communications can ensure that you are finding the best communication routes and tailoring your message to suit them.